howardginsburg/AzureArcTraining/README.md

 7. Select the 'Extensions' blade and see that the azuremonitor-containers extension is installing.

 Note, it will take some time before the metrics show up in the 'Insights' blade.

+## 9. Defender for Cloud

+1. Search for Defender for Cloud.
+1. Select the 'Environment Settings' blade.
+1. Select your Azure subscription.
+1. Set the 'Servers' and 'Containers' options to 'On'.

+??
+The AKS based cluster is not showing up as needing Defender installed.
+Why?
+Freshness interval of defender?

 ## TODO 5.
 Azure Automation Setup